 Left and right hand side of the document

-The Market Reform Contract Lineslip is formatted in two columns.
+The Market Reform Contract Line slip is formatted in two columns.
 On the left, headings are printed; on the right, the data itself is printed.
 For example:-

 Length of document / items within the document